Improved Performance of Stochastic Gradients with Gaussian Smoothing: Introduction

-The main contributions of this paper are: \begin{itemize} \itemsep2pt \item Formalize GSmoothSGD and prove its convergence results for $L$-smooth functions and arbitrary sequences of smoothing parameters (Section~\ref{sec:GSSGD}); \item Propose GSmoothSVRG and prove that it has the exact same convergence properties as SVRG for strongly convex and $L$-smooth functions when sequence of smoothing parameters are non-increasing (Section~\ref{sec:GSSVRG}); \item Proffer GSmoothAdam and prove that the resulting gradients converge a.s. to a stationary point for $L$-smooth functions (Section~\ref{sec:GSAdam}); \item Explicitly compute the mathematical formulation of Gaussian smooth feedforward (FFNN) and convolutional (CNN) neural networks and implement the new architecture using Python (Section~\ref{sec:explicit_smoothing}) and; \item Provide detailed numerical evidence of effectiveness of smoothing in the setting of stochastic gradients (Section~\ref{sec:numerics}). \end{itemize}
+The main contributions of this paper are: \begin{itemize} \itemsep2pt \item Formalize GSmoothSGD and prove convergence results for $L$-smooth functions and arbitrary smoothing parameter sequences (Section~\ref{sec:GSSGD}); \item Introduce GSmoothAdam and prove almost sure convergence of gradients to a stationary point for L-smooth functions (Section~\ref{sec:GSAdam}); \item Derive the mathematical formulation of Gaussian-smoothed feedforward (FFNN) and convolutional (CNN) neural networks and implement the new architecture in Python (Section~\ref{sec:explicit_smoothing}); and \item Provide numerical evidence demonstrating the effectiveness of smoothing in stochastic gradient settings (Section~\ref{sec:numerics}). \end{itemize}

+\begin{rem} Stochastic Variance Reduced Gradient (SVRG)~\cite{JohnsonZhang13} is another technique for reducing gradient variance near the minimum.
+In Section~\ref{app:convergence_svrg}, we discuss Gaussian smoothing SVRG (GSmoothSVRG), which we include to show another example of how to apply Gaussian smoothing. \end{rem}